Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

-Let $A$ denote the reductive quotient of a Borel subgroup --- viewed as a unique torus up to unique isomorphism, the so-called \emph{(universal) Cartan of $G$}.
+Let $A$ denote the reductive quotient of a Borel subgroup --- viewed as a canonical torus associated to $G$, up to unique isomorphism, the so-called \emph{(universal) Cartan of $G$}.
 Let $\B$ denote the full flag variety of $G$, and let $\B_X$ denote the flag variety of parabolics in the conjugacy class of $P(X)$.

+The unipotent radical of a parabolic $P$ will be denoted by $U_P$.
+Having fixed a Borel subgroup $B$, we will also use the letter $N$ for $U_B$.
+The quotient $\mathring X\sslash N$ is a homogeneous space under the action of $A$; its action factors through the faithful action of a quotient $A\twoheadrightarrow A_X$ which we will call \emph{the (universal) Cartan of $X$}.
+In fact, it is known that $A_X$ is a quotient of $P(X)$: